Fortified church: Belarus

 Although many fortified churches in various styles existed in the lands of Belarus, only a handful survived until the present.
 The most famous include Christian Orthodox churches in Muravanka, and Synkavichy, as well as Catholic fortified churches in Kamai and Ishkold'.
 In addition to Christian churches Belarus also has the ruins of several fortified synagogues, of which the Chief Synagogue in Bykhaw is most notable.

 France

 About 65 fortified churches are found in the Thiérache region of northern France, near the Belgian border.
+They were built here because it was a major land passage on the border between Champagne and Picardy.
+As a result, the area was frequently under attack.

 Germany

 Several fortified churches have been preserved, especially in the German states of Baden-Württemberg, Bavaria and Hesse.
 Examples are the churches of Kleinbreitenbach in Plaue, Kößlarn, Grafengehaig, Großrückerswalde, Mittelsaida, Büchenbach/Erlangen, Kriegenbrunn/Erlangen, Morsbach/Künzelsau, Espendfeld/Arnstadt, Finkenbach-Gersweiler, St. Wolfgang in Rothenburg, and the fortified church of Wenkbach.

 Ireland

 Several fortified churches survive from the medieval period, including Hospital Church (Knights Hospitaller), Taghmon Church, Old St. Mary's Church, Clonmel and St Finian's Church, Newcastle.